 An Introduction to Coaching Kids Soccer uses a combination of instructional videos, live session videos with real players, PDF session plans, guides, checklists and quizzes to help you improve your coaching skills.
-Participants will also be invited into PDP’s exclusive online Slack Coaching Community where you can ask questions, share ideas and find further resources with the support of the PDP coaching team and our global coaching community.
+Participants will also be invited into PDP’s exclusive online Slack Coaching Community where you can ask questions, share ideas, and find further tips and resources with the support of the PDP coaching team and our global coaching community.

 Whether you’re taking your first steps in coaching soccer or you already have experience and want to improve, the Introduction to Coaching Kids Soccer course will guide you to becoming a better soccer coach.

 Part 1: An Introduction to Coaching Youth Soccer

 The course starts with the basics and is designed to build solid coaching foundations, guided by our four coaching principles, which are constants throughout the course.
 Rob discusses the course structure and how we recommend working through the content.